Sibu05/fractal_program/README.md

-# PC_Assignment-Fractals - Julia Set Fractal Parallelisation
+# Fractals - Julia Set Fractal Parallelisation

 ## Overview
 This project parallelises the generation of Julia Set fractals using OpenMP.